 - 1) Advance payment may not exceed 25% of the grant funds awarded and must be fully expended, and acceptable invoice documentation is received by CAL FIRE, before another advance may be requested.
-Advances must be fully utilized within a six-month period unless additional time is approved by CAL FIRE.
-Or - 2) Rolling advance of no more than 10% of the grant funds with additional advance requests allowable once 50% of the previous advance has been expended and documents provided to CAL FIRE.
+These advances must be fully utilized within a sixmonth period unless additional time is approved by CAL FIRE -OR- - 2) Rolling advance of no more than 10% of the grant funds with additional advance requests allowable once 50% of the previous advance has been expended and documents provided to CAL FIRE.
+These advances must be fully utilized within a three-month unless additional time is approved by CAL FIRE.